RoadieHQ/roadie-backstage-plugins/.changeset/sixty-rabbits-refuse.md

 '@roadiehq/catalog-backend-module-aws': minor
 ---

-Use default annotations for entity
+Use default annotations for entity in the S3 bucket entity provider.